HiFaraz/node-playbook/README.md

 Some of the advice is not specific to Node.js.

-It is not the only way to develop with Node.js.
-It does not teach you how to program in JavaScript.
+This is not the only way to develop with Node.js.
+This playbook does not teach you how to program in JavaScript.
+It does not replace the need to read documentation.

 ## Contents